Table of Contents

 When a task is closed, it is hidden from the board.

-However, you can always access to the list of closed tasks by using the query status:closed in any search form or simply choose Closed tasks from the filter drop-down.
+However, you can always access the list of closed tasks by using the query status:closed in any search form or by choosing Closed tasks from the filter dropdown.

-Note: When you close a task, all sub-tasks not completed will be changed to the status “Done”.
+Note: When you close a task, all incomplete subtasks will be changed to the status “Done.”

 The default relationships are: